Get the ski field low down

 Fire pit overlooking snow-capped mountains at The Cottages at Lake Hayes, AccommodationThe Cottages at Lake Hayes, Accommodation

-There are so many different activities to try in Queenstown and doing your research first certainly helps to ensure that you make the most of your time here.
+There are so many different activities to try in Queenstown off-the-slopes.
+Doing your research first helps ensure you make the most of your time here.

 All four ski fields also offer half-day afternoon lift passes which allow you to do something in the morning and ski in the afternoon from 12:30-4pm, leaving all the more time for activities.